saurav7616/weatherapi_backend/README.md

-# application showing weather details by accepting city from user.
+# application showing location and astro details of cities entered by user.

 link to application : https://weather---api.herokuapp.com/